lbrunau/jquery.lazytable/README.md

 * Underlying data must be provided at initialization as an array.

 ## Usage
-Include the dist/jquery.lazytable.min.js file and jQuery (tested with Version 2).
+Include the dist/jquery.lazytable.min.js file and jQuery (tested with Version 2 and 3).

 Make your table scrollable by introducing a wrapper div that encloses your table.
 The wrapper div should have a CSS height and `overflow-y: scroll` set.
 ```html